Matófono: Popularization by Les Luthiers

 The galleta was recreated in the 1960s by the Buenos Aires luthier Carlos Iraldi for the comedic informal instrument ensemble Les Luthiers and renamed yerbomatófono d’amore or simply yerbomatófono.
 This instrument was made from mate gourds cut in half, sanded, and reassembled, with an opening for the player's lips.
 The sound is amplified and distorted in a unique way, with a timbre that varies based on the pressure applied.

-The matófono adds a sound to the voice reminiscent of a muted trumpet or the sympathetic resonance of a drum's bass string.
 Unlike the kazoo, which has a similar timbre, the matófono requires one hand to hold it, whereas the kazoo can be played while using both hands for another instrument.